acrobatic-spork/acrobatic-spork/README.md

 ```sh
 npm run localdeploy
 ```
-use "forever" to run on remote server (NOTE: this contains specific file structures from our production server, you may have to change it)
+use [forever](https://github.com/foreverjs/forever) to run on remote server (NOTE: this contains specific file structures from our production server, you may have to change it)
 ```sh
 npm run forever
 ```